byork6/SafeBeat-Infant-Monitor-Demo/README.md

 Even though the final product will not be tested on a person, we will simulate the device's functionality through simulated input ECG and Respiratory Rate.
 <br>
 <br>
 NOTE: The project was completed in May of 2025, and we won the second place prize in competition with over 30 other teams in our major.
+The "code" in this repo will contain some project contents to look at if interested.
+Keep in mind that all work was shared between the team members stated above.
 </p>

 <h2>Lessons Learned</h2>